SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ##### Split Out Data For Modelling

-In the next code block we do two things, we firstly split our data into an **X** object which contains only the predictor variables, and a **y** object that contains only our dependent variable.
+Next, the data must be split into an **X** object which contains only the predictor variables, and a **y** object that contains only the dependent variable.

-Next, we split our data into training and test sets.
-We'll allocate 80% of the data for training, and the remaining 20% for validation.
+Then, the data is split into training and test sets, using 80% of the data for training, and the remaining 20% for validation.

 <br>
 ```python